lukecarr/hydrogen/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of behaviour that contributes to a positive environment for our community include:

 - Demonstrating empathy and kindness toward other people